CheckoutFinland/psp-api/docs/README.md

 ```

 See also code examples of [HMAC calculation in node.js](/examples#hmac-calculation-node-js) and [HMAC calculation in PHP](/examples#hmac-calculation-php).

-#### For plugin developers

-In addition to headers included in HMAC calculation `cof-plugin-version` header can be provided.
-This is optional, but highly recommended for customer service and debugging reasons.

 ### Redirect and callback URL signing